Lucy Knoch

-Lucy Knoch (born June 30, 1923- July 22, 1990) was an American actress.
+Lucy Knoch (June 30, 1923-July 22, 1990) was an American actress.

 Early years

 Knoch's parents were Mr. and Mrs. Beverly T. Knoch.
 Her father was a master plumber.
 She attended Central High School in Nashville, Tennessee. and was a member of the school's debate team.
 She also took dancing lessons, and she and her sister performed as a dance team at festivals in Tennessee.
 After she left high school she worked as a model at a photographic studio in Nashville.

 The sisters traveled west by car in 1943 and met actress Paulette Goddard during a stop in Tucson, Arizona.
 Goddard encouraged them to extend their trip to Hollywood, inviting them to tour Paramount Studios.
 Arriving in Hollywood, they encountered Goddard again, and she introduced them to Everett Crosby, a talent agent.
 He escorted the girls to the studio lot, where director Ben Ledner offered them screen tests.
 The tests resulted in film contracts for both girls.
 Her sister left after a year, but Knoch stayed.